Adults

 Second Monday of each Month at CUMC

-Quarterly dinner meetings at 6pm at CUMC (Sept 8, Dec 8, March 9, and May 11) are lively and fun.
-We meet in two small group sessions each of the other months on Oct 13, Nov 10, Jan 12, Feb 9, and April 13 at 1 or 6pm.
+Mindful Women meets the second Monday of the month from September-May; our quarterly dinner meetings at 6pm at CUMC (Sept 8, Dec 8, Mar 9, and May 11) are lively and fun.
+We meet in two small group sessions each of the other months on Oct 13, Nov 10, Jan 12, Feb 9, and Apr 13 at 1 or 6pm.
 Small group sessions are held in-person and via Zoom, during which we study and discuss various Bible or CUMC mission topics.
-This season we will use the book, "Alone, Together" by Brian Houser, a collection of short essays that encourage us to find ways to pause, to notice, and to reconnect.
-All women are invited to connect with us at CUMC.
+This season we will use the book, "Alone, Together," by Brian Houser, a collection of short essays that encourage us to find ways to pause, to notice, and to reconnect.
+We'd love to have you Connect with us at CUMC!
+Sign up here.

 Men's Thursday Morning Breakfast & Study Group